 Research has shown that people only wear 20% of what they own.
 If this is the case, why do we continue to keep the other 80% in our closet?

 Clothing is an investment.
 We spend our hard-earned money to acquire the items that we have in our closet.
-As a result, it’s harder to purge our clothing knowing that we won’t get out of the items the money that we put into them.
+As a result, it’s harder to purge our clothing knowing that we won’t get the money that we put into them.

 You need to take a hard look at what’s in your closet.
 Are there items that you haven’t worn in the last six months, nine months, or a year?
 If this is the case, you may want to consider purging those items from your closet.